 As an owner and operator of rope and chain hoists, you are required to check them at least once per year according to relevant regulations.
 The elapsed share of their theoretical safe working period must also be calculated.

 Safe and reliable load handling is of prime importance in materials handling installations.
 Ageing and wear, however, can easily result in hazards, which may become highly dangerous if they are not addressed in good time.

 We reliably test the integrity of your electrical equipment.
 In a meeting with you, we will discuss any measures that may be necessary to maintain or restore the safety and reliability of your electrical equipment according to relevant accident prevention regulations and codes of practice.
 In this way, we help you to ensure compliance with all safety regulations.

 Employers are obliged to ensure that electrical equipment is in good operating condition before it is put into service and at regular intervals.
 Electrical equipment as defined by relevant accident prevention regulations includes all equipment that can be used as a whole or as individual parts for the application of electric power or for the transfer, distribution and processing of information.
 Furthermore, it also includes plant and installations that are created by combining electric equipment.
 They are considered to be safe if there is no direct or indirect danger of personal injury if they are correctly operated and used as intended.
 Their "safe condition" also includes any protection required against external factors.

 Inspection intervals must be selected to ensure that any defects that occur can be detected in good time.
 Property insurers and Demag recommend regular inspections for cranes.
 The inspection must be carried out by a qualified electrician in accordance with all relevant electrical regulations.
-Occupational accident insurance organisations also require tests and inspections to be recorded with entries specifying when inspections are carried out.
+Occupational accident insurance organisations, such as the Industrial Employers' Mutual Insurance Association in Germany, also require tests and inspections to be recorded with entries specifying when inspections are carried out.